 Abstract

-Triple-negative breast cancer (TNBC) is a clinical challenge due to its aggressive nature and poor prognosis.
-Although TNBC is characterized by a significant immune infiltration (“immune hot”), this infiltration often fails to provide protection, requiring precise identification of the genetic hubs driving this failure.
-Our study aimed to identify an immune gene signature associated with poor prognosis in TNBC using a bioinformatics approach.
+Background: Triple-negative breast cancer remains a clinical challenge due to its aggressive nature and poor prognosis.
+Although it is characterized by a significant immune infiltration, this infiltration often fails to provide protection, requiring precise identification of the genetic hubs driving this failure.
+This study aimed to identify an immune gene signature associated with favorable prognosis in TNBC using a bioinformatics approach.

 Full text article